core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 ## Version -01 to -02 ## {#sec-01-02}

+* Alignment with latest format of EDHOC messages.

 * RFC8126 terminology in IANA considerations.

 * Revised Appendix "Checking CBOR Encoding of Numeric Values".